 There is presently no public market for our shares of Common Stock.
-We are in the process of applying to have our shares quoted on OTCQB.
-We cannot guarantee that our securities will be approved for quoting on OTCQB.
+We are considering applying to have our shares quoted on OTCQB.
+We cannot guarantee that when we will apply and if we do, our securities will be approved for quoting on OTCQB.
 We cannot assure you that our securities will continue to be quoted on OTCQB, if approved, after this annual report.